Lex-DRL/AID-guide/Building_better_worlds.md

 Also, before you continue, I strongly suggest reading [World Info guide on the community wiki](https://wiki.aidiscord.cc/wiki/World_Info).

 #### List of used terms
-> The `AI Dungeon` (AID) community uses quite a lot of special terms and abbreviations.
+> The `AI Dungeon` (AID) community uses some special terms and abbreviations.
 No need to learn them right now, I'll explain them as I introduce them on the way.
 But if for some reason you skipped it, you can revisit this section.
 <details>
 <summary>Terms and abbreviations</summary>